amilletp/reactify/README.md

 ### Temas recientes (Recent tracks)

-Tracks the user has played, at the player section, during the current session.
+Last 5 tracks the user has played, at the player section, during the current session.

 ### Buscar (Search)

 You can search by Album, Track name or Artist.
-The search applies the filters over the fetched example dataset
+The search applies the filters over the fetched example dataset.

 ### Albums